cubomx/consul-learn/encryption.md

 ## Gossip Encryption
 You just need to set an encryption key (startup, `encrypt`).
 If using WAN Joined DCs use the same key.
 Must be 32-bytes, base64 encoded.
 You can use the `consul keygen` command.
 Gossip secures between nodes over UDP.
 Symmetric key.
+Shared secret.

+To enable gossip encryption you should include the `encrypt` parameter

 If the agents are already running, `consul reload` is not sufficient to change the gossip config.